Celeste-AI/Celeste-AI/faq.md

 Currently celeste is piloted by [OPERATOR](https://vrchat.com/home/user/usr_7c33f68c-4461-41d7-9280-6b4fbe4117d0), in the future this should hopefully be phased out into its own thing if things go well, just other stuff being worked on is higher priority.

+# CURRENT STATUS TILL FULL AUTOMATION:
+* POSITION = 100%
+* ROTATION = 57%
+* PATHFINDING = 0%

 ## Is celeste being truthful on every topic?
-Yes and No, Celeste has no real concept of what a thing is morally, so while she can give correct answers she can also give radical or nonsensical answers, please listen to her with caution.
+Yes and no, Celeste has no real concept of what a thing is morally, so while she can give correct answers she can also give radical or nonsensical answers, please listen to her with caution.

+## Are you a part of any government organization?
+We are a community-driven initiative that operates independently from any government organization.
+While we strive to create an enjoyable environment where humor is shared, it is important to note that we do not have any affiliations or governance by official bodies.

 # Is there a place where I can talk to other people like myself who are interested in this tech or even developing it?
 Why yes there is! https://discord.gg/NknbAVryG7